Caring for you during COVID-19

 We understand you might need further guidance on maintaining your oral health while you can’t see a dentist, and how to keep smiling right now.
 So, we’ve put together some helpful advice, including managing dental pain at-home, and maintaining a healthy and happy smile during the coronavirus (COVID-19) pandemic.

-We’re delighted that all our practices are open for face-to-face care, although in accordance with Government guidelines, we’re providing different levels of care across the UK.
-There are many patients getting in touch to book appointments, so we’re prioritising appointments based on patient need.
+All of our practices are open for face-to-face care and we’re welcoming patients in line with the latest Government guidance.
+There are many patients getting in touch, so we’re prioritising appointments based on patient need.
 Please bear with us if we can’t book you in as quickly as we normally would.

 Please visit your local practice page to contact your dentist and understand the level of care they’re able to provide.

-Our practices in England, Wales and Northern Ireland are open and are taking appointment bookings.
+Our practices in England, Wales, Scotland and Northern Ireland are open and are taking appointment bookings.

 Many of our practices are accepting new private patients.
 Please contact your local practice to enquire about availability.